Karl-August Fagerholm

 Karl-August Fagerholm (31 December 1901, in Siuntio – 22 May 1984, in Helsinki) was a Finnish politician.
-Fagerholm served as Speaker of Parliament and three times Prime Minister of Finland (1948-50, 1956-57, and 1958-59).
+Fagerholm served as Speaker of Parliament and three times as Prime Minister of Finland (1948-50, 1956-57, and 1958-59).
 Fagerholm became one of the leading politicians of the Social Democrats after the armistice in the Continuation War.
 As a Scandinavia-oriented Swedish-speaking Finn, he was believed to be more to the taste of the Soviet Union's leadership than his predecessor, Väinö Tanner.
 Fagerholm's postwar career was, however, marked by fierce opposition from both the Soviet Union and the Communist Party of Finland.
 He narrowly lost the presidential election to Urho Kekkonen in 1956.

 Early life

 Fagerholm was born in Siuntio as the youngest child of stonecutter Johan August Fagerholm and Olga Serafina Worbs (née Nordman).
 The elder Fagerholm died of tuberculosis in June 1901, six months before the birth of his youngest son.
 Fagerholm had in his youth worked as a paperboy for Hufvudstadsbladet and later as a barber, and was also briefly chairman (1920–1923) of the Barbers' Union.
 In 1930, he was elected member of Finland's Parliament.
 In the 1920s and the 1930s, the main challenge for the Social Democrats was the rehabilitation after the Finnish Civil War, in which the Social Democrats had belonged to the defeated side.
 A revival of anti-socialist opinion had in Finland like in many countries in Continental Europe led to a right-wing shift in public opinion and the emerge of the semi-fascist Lapua Movement.
 One consequence was that socialists were barred from the Cabinet 1929 to 1937.
 Principles of parliamentarism again were finally heeded in 1937, when Fagerholm became Minister for Social Affairs in a series of Cabinets from 1937 to 1943.

 In government, Fagerholm was one of the chief executors of the neutralist Scandinavia-orientation, which had increasingly been seen by Conservatives and Socialists in the 1930s to be Finland's deliverance from the danger of Soviet expansionism.
 That danger seemed to have increased with fierce Soviet anticapitalist sentiments being met with equally fierce anticommunist sentiments in Finland.
 As a native Swedish speaker, Social Democrat, former Union leader, and head of the Ministry for Social Affairs, he was just cut out for that task, but the time that he had was too short.